If your question isn't answered below, please contact us at email@example.com.

 Are internships available?

-A limited number of internship opportunities are available in our New York City National Headquarters and are available only to matriculated college or graduate lever students.
-To apply, visit our careers page.
+A limited number of internship opportunities are available in our New York City National Headquarters.
 The U.S. Fund for UNICEF does not have overseas internships.
 Placement is subject to the needs of the organization, and the skills and interests of the intern.
 Interns help in a variety of activities, including research, analysis, marketing, and communications.
 Interns also assist in general office support and special projects.
+For more information on available internships and other job offerings with the U.S. Fund for UNICEF, please visit http://www.unicefusa.org/about/people/unicef-jobs-and-careers/unicef-internships.
+For internships at UNICEF Headquarters, please visit: http://www.unicef.org/about/employ/index_46744.html.

 What is the volunteer commitment?